Rapptz/discord.py/docs/api.rst

         You have sent a friend request to this user.

+.. class:: ActivityType

+    Represents the possible activity types that can be passed for the type parameter of an :class:`Activity`.

+    .. attribute:: playing

+        The activity type is playing
+    .. attribute:: streaming

+        The activity type is streaming
+    .. attribute:: listening

+        The activity type is listening
+    .. attribute:: watching

+        The activity type is watching

 .. class:: AuditLogAction

     Represents the type of action being done for a :class:`AuditLogEntry`\,